PhilWaldmann/openrecord/docs/migrations.md

-# Write migrations with OpenRecord
+# Write migrations with OPENRECORD
 !> For **SQL** databases only!

-Migrations are totally optional, but a nice addition to OpenRecord.
+Migrations are totally optional, but a nice addition to OPENRECORD.
 You write a migration the same way you would write a function style `model definiton`.
 The function will contain the `migration scope`:

 ```js